MobilityData/GTFS_Schedule_Best-Practices/faq/index.md

 ### Why are these GTFS Best Practices important?

-The objectives of publishing GTFS Best Practices are to:
+The objectives of GTFS Best Practices are:

-* Improve end-user customer experience in public transportation apps
+* To improve end-user customer experience in public transportation apps
 * Support broad data interoperability to make it easier for software developers to deploy and scale applications, products, and services
 * Facilitate the use of GTFS in various application categories (beyond its original focus on trip planning)